Arksyd96/my_notes_natural_language_processing/README.md

 - Text preprocessing : process of cleaning the text data and make it ready to feed data to the model.
 - Library to use : NLTK (Natural language toolkit).
+- Corpus : It a collection of all the documents present in our dataset.

 ### Text preprocessing techniques
 - Dealing missing values : check null values in the dataset.